Sensory Work & Back Riding

 The importance of movement in learning has been well-established in science in recent years.
 Our brains are designed to work best when our bodies are in motion, so if you have a child that craves movement or sensory input, back riding could be a valuable tool in helping to support his or her learning.
 Any subject can be learned from the saddle – we can use the horse to carry us through exercises that help introduce and confirm ideas and concepts about the world around us.
 Everything from basic maths to theory of mind can be learned this way!

-Conquest Centre Instructor Chantal Bannister has been lucky enough to train with Rupert over the last four years, including taking part in several documentaries about the method.
+Conquest Centre Coach, Chantal Bannister, has been lucky enough to train with Rupert, including taking part in several documentaries about the method.
+Therefore, if you would like to talk to her in more depth about this, or back riding in general, please get in touch: email@example.com.